tusharbasak97/todopomo/README.md

 5. Click delete icon to remove

 **Note**: The page features smooth sequential animations on first load.
 Subsequent loads in the same session are instant for better performance.

+**Confetti Celebration**: When you complete a task by checking the checkbox, enjoy a vibrant confetti burst with 15 unique colors that animate outward from the checkbox area!

 ### Pomodoro Timer